harrylu99/blog/docs/js/Throttle.md

 }
 ```

-Compare these two solution, we could find out that the first solution will execute immidate but the second one will execute after n seconds.
-Besides, it cannot execute event when it stop triggering when you use the timestamp but it still execute the event once after stop triggering by using timer.
+Compare these two solutions, we could find out that the first solution will execute immediately but the second one will execute after n seconds.
+Besides, it cannot execute an event when it stops triggering when you use the timestamp but it still executes the event once after stopping triggering by using the timer.

 ## Combination

-We have talked and compared those two solutions and we could have a complete throttle function by combinate these two.
+We have talked and compared those two solutions and we could have a complete throttle function by combining these two.

 ```
 function throttle(func, wait) {